 You as a client always have a choice.
 You can go to freelance developers or to an IT agency.
 Obviously, the first option is economically more beneficial.
 However, is one person able to perform the same high-quality product as a team of programmers, designers

-My case: I receive a code that I need to review and fix.
-I end up having to rework as much as nearly 90% of the other developer’s script to provide the final software solution in order to guarantee the proper functionality and stable, invulnerable
+My case: We received a code that we needed to review and fix.
+The programmers end up having to rework as much as nearly 90% of the other developer’s script to provide the final software solution in order to guarantee the proper functionality and stable, invulnerable

 Moral: If you need a simple program and don’t dream of all the bells and whistles for your application, maybe it’s no problem asking a freelancer for help.
 However, you shouldn’t expect much in the case of complicated and well-balanced software.